koltyakov/cpass/README.md

 [![npm version](https://badge.fury.io/js/cpass.svg)](https://badge.fury.io/js/cpass)
 [![Downloads](https://img.shields.io/npm/dm/cpass.svg)](https://www.npmjs.com/package/cpass)

-> Encrypts password to some sort of a 'secure string' to be stored in text configs to reduce risks of a silly leak.<br>
+> Encrypts password to some sort of a 'secure string' to be stored in text configs to reduce risks of a silly leak.

 Decripts a 'secure string' to plain password.

 ## Installation